mattermost/docs/source/configure/configuration-settings.rst

   Integrations currently registered to the channel header will move to the Apps Bar automatically; however, we strongly encourage Mattermost integrators to update their integrations to provide the best user experience.
 See the developer documentation for details on registering integrations to the Apps Bar.

-**True**: All integration icons in the channel header move to the App Bar with the exception of the beta calls feature.
+**True**: All integration icons in the channel header move to the Apps Bar with the exception of the beta calls feature.

 **False**: All integration icons in the channel header display in the channel header.